embeddedTS/ts7553v2-utils/c/spi-lcd/README.txt

 The lcd-helper directory contains the source for the daemon that monitors the framebuffer (/dev/fb0) and, if it changes, sends the contents to the LCD via SPI.
 This program converts the data before sending it to the LCD.
+Note that is requires that the driver for the ST7565P (see below) must be loaded.
+Also requires that the spidev driver be loaded.

 cairo-test/
 	Makefile